-There are dozens of hiking shoes available today, so the first thing we do is to research the most popular and useful shoes, and from a field of over 75, narrow it down to the models you see here in this review to help you find the right option for your needs.
+There are dozens of hiking shoes available today, so the first thing we do is to research the most popular and useful shoes and narrow it down to the models you see here in this review to help you find the right option for your needs.

 To evaluate the comfort of each shoe, we wore them all on short hikes and around town to break them in first, noting how long each one took.
 Then, we analyzed each one in our hands and on our feet.
 We felt the padding in the upper and the tongue.
 We laced up and stood in them to see how they felt, and to test its rocker, or lack thereof.
 We checked arch support, as well as the roominess in the toe box.
 Foot protection in the soles, toes, and heels was recorded, and we also stepped on uneven surfaces and pointy rocks to see how much we felt them with our feet.
 We took the same 5-6 mile moderate hike with long ascents and descents in each one and wrote down how our feet felt during and afterward.